The large image below contains a view of the connections between the various elements of Meyer’s Hydrogen Fracturing technology....

 Numeric Polarity based Helical Compression Algorithm

 Using these methods, data can be compressed in a manner identical to that of DNA.
-It is possible to utilize the principles of numeric polarity to compress information into a kind of “chromosomal superstructure” just as with physical DNA.
+It is possible to utilize the idea of “numeric polarity” to compress information into a kind of “chromosomal superstructure” just as with physical DNA.

 Furthermore, it appears that DNA modeled compression offers performance curves allowing large amounts of information to be more tightly packed then smaller amounts of information.
 This agrees with the observation that fruit fly DNA is physically much larger then human DNA and yet it contains many orders of magnitude LESS data.